Insights and Advice for Enabling More Efficient and Sustainable Construction

 In the complex world of construction projects, every nail and brick is significant in the final product.
 However, materials, labor, and equipment are not the only elements that bring a construction project to life.
 There is a wide range of activities and processes that are not directly involved with the building phase but are equally important to the end result.
 We are talking about preliminaries.

-What are Preliminaries in Construction?
+What Are Preliminaries in Construction?

 Construction preliminaries, or “prelims,” are costs that are crucial to the completion of the project but are not related to a specific work section.
 Prelims can be fixed, one-off, or ongoing costs and are fundamental for accurately estimating the entire cost of a project.

-The Chartered Institute of Building’s (CIOB) “New Code Of Estimating Practice” defines preliminaries as “…The cost of administering a project and providing general plant, site staff, facilities, and site-based services and other items not included in the rates.”
+The Chartered Institute of Building’s (CIOB) “New Code Of Estimating Practice” defines preliminaries as “…The cost of administering a project and providing general plant, staff, facilities, and site-based services and other items not included in the rates.”

 As mentioned earlier, preliminary costs can be fixed, ongoing, or one-off.
 For instance, a site inspection can be a one-off payment, while on-site utilities might be a monthly payment.
 These details must be clearly outlined when calculating preliminaries costs to prevent surprises from affecting the budget.